joz2005/comp423-course-notes/docs/tutorials/rust-setup.md

 cargo build
 ```

-!!! note "What does `cargo build` do?"
+!!! question "What does `cargo build` do?"

     For some much needed explanation, `cargo build` generates a compiled binary in the `target/debug` directory.
 It's very similar to `gcc`'s compiling system, where the command `gcc -c <your-file>.c` with the flag `-c` compiles a `.c` file into an `.o` object file.